-Across all cuisines in the world, some sort of fruit concoction is sure to be found.
+Across all cuisines worldwide, some sort of fruit concoction is sure to be found.
 Jelly and Marmalade are two of the most prominent ones.

-They are fruit-based preserves that are sometimes used in desserts, roasts, on slices of bread, or sometimes simply to enjoy fruit flavors off-season.
+They are fruit-based preserves that are sometimes used in desserts, roasts, on slices of bread, or sometimes to enjoy fruit flavours off-season.

 Jelly vs Marmalade

-Jelly is a fruit concoction made from fruit juice, sugar, and thickeners such as pectin.
-They are used in sandwiches along with peanut butter, or to bring acidity to stews.
+Jelly is a concoction made from fruit juice, sugar, and thickeners like pectin.
+They are used in sandwiches along with peanut butter or to bring acidity to stews.

-The most popular marmalade is made from oranges which are the most consumed citrus fruit.
+The most popular Marmalade is made from oranges, the most consumed citrus fruit.

 Comparison Table